tariqhawis/tmchecker/README.md

 ``./tmchecker.py [--type=mac] [--address=[IP]|[MAC]]``

---type: Determine the type of address; for MAC Address just type "mac".
+``--type``: Determine the type of address; for MAC Address just type "mac".
 The default type is IP, so leave this argument in this case.

---address: Here provide the target's address.
+``--address``: Here provide the target's address.
 To scan more than one address, fill them in ``scan.lst`` and leave this argument.

 # Examples: